ivonunes/plumekit/docs/customise/client-scripts.md

 }
 ```

-Raw JavaScript is emitted as a module and does not get `root`, `page`, or `on` blocks.
+Raw JavaScript is emitted as a module and does not get `root`, `page` or `on` blocks.

 ## Errors

 Client scripts are checked at template-check time.
-Unsupported statements and methods are reported with file, line, and column, so typos fail the build instead of failing in the browser.
+Unsupported statements and methods are reported with file, line and column, so typos fail the build instead of failing in the browser.